pfussell/Invoke-MetasploitPayload/README.md

 <h2 align="center">Invoke-MetasploitPayload.ps1</h2>
 Invoke-MetasploitPayload is a Powershell script used to kick off a Metasploit payload.
 It relies on the exploit/multi/scripts/web_delivery Metasploit module.

-#### The exploit/multi/scripts/web_delivery module
+#### The exploit/multi/scripts/web_delivery Metasploit module
-The web_delivery module generates a script for a given payload and then fires up a webserver to host said script.
+The web_delivery Metasploit module generates a script for a given payload and then fires up a webserver to host said script.
 If the payload is a reverse shell, it will also handle starting up the listener for that payload.

 #### Example Usage
 On your Metasploit instance, run the following commands